KRM7/gapp/docs/fitness-functions.md

 by the fitness function are valid numbers (ie. no `NaN` values will be returned).

-Wether infinite fitness values are allowed or not depends on the selection method used in the GA.
+Whether infinite fitness values are allowed or not depends on the selection method used in the GA.
 If the fitness function can return fitness vectors that contain infinite values, the selection method (or the algorithm) will have to be chosen accordingly.